iugwuanyi/JS_metagenome-astrobio/README.md

 Cite as:

+|
-#CITATION WILL BE ADDED WHEN THE PAPER IS PUBLISHED
+|MANUSCRIPT IN REVIEW.
+CITATION WILL BE ADDED WHEN THE PAPER IS PUBLISHED
+|

 This repository contains the link to metagenome sequences, data, and the code used to investigate the microbial ecology of a travertine-forming geothermal spring in the Arctic and its astrobiological relevance.